Affiliate links on Android Authority may earn us a commission. Learn more.

 The Ultra HD 60fps video footage came out very contrast-heavy.
 Saturation and contrast are pushed to the max.
 As a result, the footage isn’t particularly clean nor realistic.
 The image stabilization worked pretty well, though, so it’s not all bad news.

 The OnePlus 8T does better than the OnePlus Nord in that it doesn’t mush out noise.
 It distorts far less, too.
 That said, I wasn’t overly impressed with the OnePlus 8T’s camera.
-It seems like only Google, Apple, and Samsung really know how to do camera processing at this price-point.
+It certainly doesn’t help that OnePlus would go on to fix a lot of these issues with the OnePlus 9 series.
 It’s a shame because the phone feels very much like a flagship in every other regard.

 OnePlus 8T specs